Harlem Meer: Derivation of the name

-Creation
+Creation of the Meer

-Harlem Meer was built within the "Extension," the section of Central Park from 106th to 110th streets that was added to the original park acreage in 1863.
+Harlem Meer was built within the "Extension," the 65 acre section of Central Park from 106th to 110th streets that was formally added in 1863 to the park's original 778 acres.
 Thus, the lake's creation required that the park commissioners approve amendments to the original park plan.

-Most of the work was carried out by park comptroller Andrew Haswell Green and his superintending engineer William H. Grant, after the park's principal designers, Frederick Law Olmsted and Calvert Vaux, had resigned (Olmsted in 1862; Vaux in 1863), and before they were rehired in mid-1865.
+Most of the work was carried out by park comptroller Andrew Haswell Green and his superintending engineer William H. Grant, after Frederick Law Olmsted and Calvert Vaux, the park's principal designers, resigned (Olmsted in the summer of 1861; Vaux in 1863), and before they were rehired in mid-1865.
 In his report of January 1, 1866, Grant wrote:

 During the last two years the portion of the Park north of 102d street, and including what is known as the "Extension," has chiefly engaged [our] attention, being the district that was last entered upon in the general work of improvement.
 This is now mainly completed.

 Having been entrusted with the exercise of a liberal discretion in the execution of this part of the work, since the retirement of Mr. F.L.
 Olmsted from its general direction, I trust the work is not inharmonious with the work at large.

-In the course of the transformation of Montayne's Rivulet from 1862 to 1866, the part of the stream that stood outside the park was diverted into the sewer system and buried beneath land development, whereas the part inside the park was connected (as was the rest of the park) to the Croton water system.
-Some of the water for the new stream came from the drainage system of the North Meadow, but most came from the overflow of the newly completed Croton Reservoir (now the Onassis Reservoir) which was diverted from the reservoir's north gatehouse via a 48" underground conduit to a small grotto at the western park boundary near 102nd street, and made to look like a natural spring.
+In the course of the transformation of Montayne's Rivulet from 1862 to 1866, the part of the stream that stood outside the park was diverted into the sewer system and buried beneath land development, whereas the part inside the park was connected (as was the rest of the park) to the Croton Aqueduct water distribution system.
+Some of the water for the new stream came from the drainage system of the North Meadow, but most came from the overflow of the newly completed Upper Reservoir (now the Central Park Reservoir) which was diverted from the reservoir's north gatehouse via a 48" underground conduit to a small grotto at the western park boundary near 102nd street, and made to look like a natural spring.
 The reconstructed stream was embellished with several new features: